|Position:||Passing Game Coordinator/Running Backs Coach|

 In 1983, Audino linked back up with Bagnoli at Union, serving as the program’s offensive coordinator on the NCAA Division III national championship runner-up team.
 He helped the Dutchmen to a combined 25-8 record, three-straight seasons with nine or more wins and three straight NCAA Division III playoff appearances before coaching at Penn as the wide receivers and quarterbacks coach from 1986-89.

 Audino is a 1975 graduate of Notre Dame with a History and Secondary Education degree.
+He resides in New York City with his wife Tina.
+The couple has two daughters, Monique (29) and Nicolette (25).

 THE JOHN AUDINO FILE